-The GRM established for the Project will be used during the construction works and made operational one year after completion of all the works.
+The GRM established for the Project will be used during the construction works and made operational one year after completion of the Defects Notification Period.

 Conclusion

 The ESMP concludes that the proposed construction of the Ghersheen - Suhaila interchange remaining works will have an overall significant beneficial impact on the affected population.
 The implementation of the recommended mitigation measures especially during the construction phase will ensure that potential negative environmental impacts are addressed.